Commonly Taught Courses

 Latino/Latina Communication (COMM 3392-01) Instructor: George Pacheco - This course takes an intercultural focus and uses not only the lens of gender but also the lens of intercultural communication to analyze current practices found in Hispanic communities.

 Organizational Communication (COMM 3331) Instructor: Kris Drumheller - This course is a survey of organizational communication strategies with a focus on leadership.
 As part of this focus, the importance of understanding social identity will be at the forefront of each lesson.
-Diversity in all its forms will be addressed with particular attention on gender and sexual identity and expressions.
+Particular attention will be given to expressions of gender and sexual identity.

 Political Communication (COMM 4360) - This course focuses on gender issues in historical and current political campaigns.